 Payments to contractors are liable for payroll tax unless one of these seven exemptions applies.

 If your client wants to claim one of the seven exemptions, you must show sufficient documentation.
+For help on what records you should keep read, Commissioner’s Practice Note CPN 007.

 Your clients may be grouped with other businesses for payroll tax under the following structures: